mattarch/Social-Force-Model/README.md

 ## Visualization
 This option outputs a visualization of the straightforward implementation.
 A text file, saved under the folder 'test', contains all the values computed during the simulation.
 Later a python script will visualize the results.

-If the user wants to visualize a previously run simulation, then the output can be visualized in test with:
+A previously run simulation can be visualized by running the visualization script in the folder 'test' with:
 `python3 visualization_basic.py <filename>`